 I must confess however, I wasn’t always a fan.
-Traditional cinnamon rolls were always too sweet for my taste and all that heavy, sugary glaze made me nauseas.
-And plus, with all the recipes out there (and there are tons) I thought to myself: does the world really need another cinnamon roll recipe?
-Turns out, the answer is yes.
+Traditional cinnamon rolls were too sweet for my taste and the heavy, sugary glaze was a bit much.
+And with all the recipes out there (and there are tons) I wondered: does the world really need another cinnamon roll recipe?
+Yes!
+It does, especially when it solves the problems most cinnamon rolls have.

-Why This Recipe Works
+Why My Recipe Works

-- Rolls are baked in a 9-inch springform pan.
-This is my secret.
-The higher sides traps in more moisture, keeping the rolls soft, light and luxurious.
-The rolls will rise higher as they bake too.
+- Softer, taller rolls.
+Baking in a 9-inch springform pan is my secret.
+The higher sides traps in more moisture, making the rolls light and luxurious, with a squishy high rise.

-- Bubbly active sourdough starter lends a lovely flavor that will make you weak in the knees!
+- Subtle tangy flavor.
+Bubbly, active sourdough starter naturally leavens the dough and lends a lovely taste that will make you weak in the knees!

-- Rolls can be made in advance!
+- Rolls can be made in advance.
 I’m sharing my fool-proof methods to fit any baker’s schedule.

-How To Make The Best Sourdough Cinnamon Rolls
+How To Make The Best Sourdough Cinnamon Rolls {Step-By-Step Recipe}

-This is THE BEST tip in the world by the way.
+The following morning, lightly oil and flour your countertop.
+This is THE BEST tip by the way.
 The dough won’t stick!
-I use an all-natural olive oil spray from Trader Joe’s.
+I use an all natural olive oil spray from Trader Joe’s.
 Works like a charm.

+Melt 2 tbsp. of butter in a shallow pan or microwave; set aside.
 Combine the cinnamon, sugar and flour in a small separate bowl.
-Once the butter has cooled brush the entire surface of the dough.
+Once the butter has cooled, brush the entire surface of the dough.

 Sprinkle with the cinnamon-sugar mixture leaving a 1/2-inch border around the edges.
 Smooth it out with your hands.
 The texture will go from dry and sandy to almost wet-looking.

-Roll & Cut the Dough
+Step 5: Roll & Cut The Dough

+Working with the long side, roll the dough into a log pressing down as you go.
 Take your time with this step.
-You want the log to be tight so the swirls stay in tact when baked.
-Once you get to the end, make sure the dough is facing seam side down.
+You want the log to be tight to the swirls stay in tact when baked.
+Once you get to the end, face the dough seam side down.

 Here’s what the dough looked like before resting…